The data were formless like a cloud of tiny birds in the sky

 The data rows are independent

-Hence, the Spearman rank correlation descriptive coefficient and test are appropriate even if the data are not “bivariate” Gaussian (this just means both variables are Gaussian) or if the data are not strictly linear in their relationship.
+Hence, the Spearman rank correlation descriptive coefficient and test are appropriate even if the data are not or if the data are not strictly linear in their relationship.

 Warning in cor.test.default(height, vol, method = "spearman"): Cannot compute